metacpan/metacpan-cpan-extracted/distros/F/FCGI-Buffer/README.md

         }
     }

-To temporarily prevent the use of server-side caches, for example whilst debugging before publishing a code change, set the NO\_CACHE environment variable to any non-zero value.
+To temporarily prevent the use of server-side caches, for example, whilst debugging before publishing a code change, set the NO\_CACHE environment variable to any non-zero value.
-This will also stop ETag being added to the header.
+This will also stop ETag from being added to the header.
-If you get errors about Wide characters in print it means that you've forgotten to emit pure HTML on non-ASCII characters.
+If you get errors about Wide characters in print, you've forgotten to emit pure HTML on non-ASCII characters.
 See [HTML::Entities](https://metacpan.org/pod/HTML%3A%3AEntities).
 As a hack work around you could also remove accents and the like by using [Text::Unidecode](https://metacpan.org/pod/Text%3A%3AUnidecode),